-Which is why anxious officials there issued not one, but two memos last week in an attempt to reassure traders.
+This is why anxious officials there issued not one, but two memos last week in an attempt to reassure traders.

-It’s interesting the LBMA, along with the COMEX, felt a need to put out back to back statements.
+It’s interesting the LBMA, along with the COMEX, felt a need to put out back-to-back statements.
 If inventories are plentiful, both exchanges should be busy delivering gold, on time and without delay.
 The best way to build confidence is simply to meet buyers’ expectations.

 The trouble is these expectations are not being met, and officials blaming disruptions related to COVID-19.
 There are, for example, not enough 100-ounce gold bars in the U.S. to cover demand from those standing for delivery on COMEX futures contracts.